Lucjan Brychczy

-He won four titles with Warsaw, in 1955, 1956, 1969 and 1970 as well as four Polish Cups, in 1955, 1956, 1964 and 1966.
-He scored 182 goals in a career which lasted 19 seasons, both of which remain club records to this day.
+He then transferred to Legia Warsaw, where the rest of career was linked with and one that earned him notoriety.
+He won four national titles with them, in 1955, 1956, 1969 and 1970 as well as four domestic cups, in 1955, 1956, 1964 and 1966.
+He scored 182 goals during his stint which lasted 19 seasons, both of which remain club records to this day.
 His Legia career also included a foray into the semi-finals of the European Cup.
 He was also part of Poland's squad at the 1960 Summer Olympics.
+After retiring from playing, he became one of Legia's coaching staff, which included short periods of being the first team manager.